What’s your favourite 10 John Wayne Movies? Not just westerns or war movies but your best Duke films ever.

-Upon watching this film a while ago I was struck by how much the beginning of the film mirrors the opening sequence of Shane.
-Assuming that wasn’t intentional I’d have to say the sight of Duke marching steadfastly towards the camera as he appears from the middle of nowhere makes for a much more exciting entrance than Alan Ladd in Shane.
+Assuming that wasn’t intentional I’d have to say the sight of Duke marching steadfastly towards the camera as he appears from the middle of nowhere makes for a much more exciting entrance than Alan Ladd in “Shane”.

-Of course, Gordon doesn’t help matters much by pulling a gun on Wayne after the first punch, after which Duke is morally obliged to knock him through the swinging saloon doors – I told you it was clichéd.
+Of course, Gordon doesn’t help matters much by pulling a gun on Wayne, after which Duke is morally obliged to knock him through the swinging saloon doors.

 Admittedly it’s a fairly short close-up what with Roberson getting killed a few seconds later but a nice gesture just the same.

 On the whole, a good solid Western in which Wayne turns in what has over the years become quite an iconic role for him, up there with Ethan Edwards and Sean Thornton in terms of popularity.
 Shame about the dead dog though.